Irish United Nations Veterans Association

 We continue to erect IUNVA Memorials and secure graves countrywide.

-- To promote public understanding of the Irish role in the United Nations operations.
+- To promote public awareness, understanding and appreciation of the history of Irish participation in United Nations peace support missions and operations.

-- To provide social and recreational activities for its members.
+- To provide and coordinate health education courses, advice and counselling for members.

 Welcome to the Irish United Nations Veterans Association